How to applyFind out how to apply to one of our research degrees

 We encourage you to contact the relevant PhD supervisor before making an application.
-This will help you ensure that your application is written in a way which addresses what we are looking for.
+This will help ensure that your application is written in a way that addresses what we are looking for.
 Each PhD advertisement will let you know the name and contact details of the corresponding supervisor.

-General application enquiries can be put to our Course Enquiries team by phoning 0800 923 88 88, or emailing firstname.lastname@example.org.
+General application enquiries can be put to our Course Enquiries team by phoning 0800 923 88 88, or submit your enquiry

 Applicants for a Research Degree programme at LSBU are usually expected to have a good honours degree (2:2 and above) and a relevant postgraduate qualification, preferably a merit at Master's level.
+This is general qualification requirement, but applicants should refer directly to the School requirements that they are applying to.
+Qualification thresholds will vary across disciplines.
 Please also supply two academic references as part of your application.
 You will also be required to show proof of all of your qualifications.
 If English is not your first language you will be required to prove your competency in English, showing an IELTS score of at least 7.0 at postgraduate level.
 You will be invited to an interview with your potential supervisor, in person or by telephone, prior to an offer being made.

 Considering your application